bluehat/privacy_and_freedom/user_security.markdown

  1. Get the "keyfile" on to the phone, but don't use Dropbox to do it.
 This is the hardest part, and unfortunately can be a major sticking point.
 Every combination of phone/laptop though is different.
  1. Tell the phone version of KeePass to use Dropbox for the database, and point it at the keyfile

-It's FAR easier to put the keyfile on Dropbox, but also FAR less secure (if you are going to do use this, LastPass may be a better option if you don't mind the money).
+It's FAR easier to put the keyfile on Dropbox, but also FAR less secure (if you are going to do use this, Bitwarden may be a better option).
 A hacker who gets only the database, even a government entity, is highly unlikely to ever be able to see your passwords.
 But, if they HAVE the keyfile, they can use the methods explained under "Passwords" to crack in, and then they'll have ALL your passwords!

 With this setup you'll be able to access all your passwords offline.
 If the Dropbox app isn't started when your laptop starts there will be no synchronization, so nothing to give you away.
 This gives you a fair amount of direct control.